damianhakert/damianhakert.github.io/source/handbook/social-media/index.md

 1. Favorite tweets which include positive comments about GitLab or articles mentioning GitLab in a positive way.

-1. Thank users' feedback and comments.
+1. Thank users for feedback and comments with @mentions like: 'Thank you', 'Glad to hear that', 'You're welcome'.

 1. Tweets about feature requests: ask the user to add them to GitLab's [Feature Request Forum](http://feedback.gitlab.com/forums/176466-general)